-If allowed to stand, the Ninth Circuit's ruling will harm charities throughout the Ninth Circuit and undermine this Court's previous holdings in such seminal cases as Riley and Patterson.
-Thus, this Court should grant certiorari to clarify that burdens on charitable solicitation, including compelled disclosure, are subject to the compelling-interest and narrow-tailoring test: strict scrutiny.
+The Ninth Circuit's ruling harms charities throughout the Ninth Circuit and undermines this Court's previous holdings in such seminal cases as Riley and Patterson.
+Thus, this Court should clarify that burdens on charitable solicitation, including compelled disclosure, are subject to the compelling-interest and narrow-tailoring test: strict scrutiny.